opentdf/spec/schema/README.md

 # OpenTDF Schema Documentation

-This directory contains the schema documentation for the base OpenTDF, and NanoTDF formats.
+This directory contains the schema documentation for the base OpenTDF format.

 ## Specifications

 * [OpenTDF Format](OpenTDF/README.md) - The primary JSON-based TDF specification
-* [NanoTDF Format](nanotdf/README.md) - A compact binary format for resource-constrained environments